 - Networks in national security: terrorist networks, counter-terrorism networks; safety in national infrastructure (e.g., utilities and transportation)

 - Risk analysis and management: models and graphical methodologies for security and privacy risk management in business and organizational architectures

 - Social networks: using and reasoning about social graphs, network analysis, network protocols, social mapping, sociometry.

+We welcome a broad range of contributions: from theory to tools and experience reports.
 Preference will be given to papers likely to stimulate high-quality debate at the Workshop.